michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 4. Fixed a bug where Level 1 annotations with 0 fragments were not being incorporated at all due to MZmine classifying these differently.
 5. Fixed a bug where selecting only MZmine level 2 annotations without level 1 subclasses or vice versa would result in an error.
 6. Fixed a bug where the data_annotations.csv file was sometimes not recognised.
+7. Fixed a bug where it was not possible to run MAPS without access to a Unimelb proprietary storage drive.

 ---